Dmitry-Erokhin/ankiman/README.md

 ## Prerequisites

-- Python 3.9 or higher
+- Python 3.9 or higher up to 3.13 (exclusive)
 - Anki with [AnkiConnect](https://ankiweb.net/shared/info/2055492159) add-on installed
 - Anki must be running when using Ankiman